 If I find myself in a group of too many social democrats, I’ll actually start calling myself a neoliberal.
 And if I find myself in a group of too many liberals, I’ll start calling myself a social democrat.

-Charlie Deist: So kind of a natural contrarian — I like that.
+Charlie Deist: A natural contrarian — I like that.

-We’ve just spent the hour discussing the Austrian theory of the business cycle, in contrast with the Keynesian perspective, as well as the Friedmanite, the Minskyist, and there’s probably many other perspectives that we didn’t get to.
-This is an area that anyone who’s interested can get online and do their own homework, and form their own conclusions.
-We’ve been fortunate to have someone who has a nuanced perspective, and can treat this issue with the full intellectual weight it deserves.
-So stay tuned next week, Bob will be back.
-And you can always catch this episode and any others at bobzadek.com.
+We’ve just spent the hour discussing the Austrian theory of the business cycle, in contrast with the Keynesian perspective, as well as the Friedmanite, the Minskyist, and there are probably many other perspectives that we didn’t get to.
+Anyone who’s interested in this area can get online, do their own homework, and form their own conclusions.
+We’ve been fortunate to hear from someone with nuanced perspective, and who can treat this issue with the full intellectual weight it deserves.
 Once again, thanks Brad for taking the time to talk with me.

 Brad DeLong: You’re welcome.
 It’s been a great pleasure.